 BA, MA Western, PhD Waterloo - Professor

 B.Sc., M.Sc.
 Bangladesh, M.Sc.
-Wageningen, PhD Vienna - Assistant Professor
+Wageningen, PhD Vienna - Associate Professor

 BLA Guelph, MLA Minnesota, PhD Michigan, CSLA, OALA - Professor